psiberx/cp2077-equipment-ex/README.md

     - OutfitSlots.NecklaceShort
 ```

-If the user doesn't have Equipment-EX installed, the item will still work with the standard slot.
+If user doesn't have Equipment-EX installed, the item will still work with the base slot.

 Supported slots: